canopy-js/canopy-js/README.md

 Here's one point adjacent another.
 From this point here, we go down.
 That would much more stick into memory.
-Even if it's all the same facts.
+Even if it's just the same facts.

 ## Getting Started